mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_bsdf.rst

     </scene>

-It is generally more economical to use named BSDFs when they are used in several places, since this reduces Mitsuba's internal memory usage.
+It is generally more economical to use named BSDFs when they are used in several places, since this reduces the internal memory usage.

+.. _bsdf-correctness:

 Correctness considerations
 --------------------------